Sunraj751/Memories/README.md

 # Memories
   1. This app is fully responsive MERN social media application with:
-    -  email and Google Authentication.
+    -  email and Google Authentication
     -  Pagination.
     -  Search and filtering capabilites.
     -  comments.